-Mental Health Advocate & Strategist | Top 50 TEDx Speaker
+Mental Health Advocate and Strategist | Top 50 TEDx Speaker

-With over five million views, Mark Henick’s TEDx talk, “Why We Choose Suicide,” is among the most watched in the world.
+With over six million views, Mark Henick’s TEDx talk, “Why We Choose Suicide,” is among the most watched in the world.
 His story of searching for “the man in the light brown jacket” who saved his life from a teenage suicide attempt captured global attention, and when he learned of products being sold on Amazon that promoted suicide, his successful online petition to have them removed garnered tens of thousands of signatures.
-Mark has dedicated his life from an early age to opening minds and creating change.
+Henick has dedicated his life from an early age to opening minds and creating change.
 His talks are informed by his direct experience with stigma and the mental health care system, and he brings his diverse and unique perspective to every audience as someone who has been a patient, a professional, a policy influencer, and a public figure in the mental health system.

-Mark holds a Master of Science in child development; a Bachelor of Arts with interdisciplinary honours in psychology and philosophy; and has certificates in trauma counselling, suicide intervention, non-violent crisis intervention, mental health first aid, and knowledge exchange.
+Henick holds a Master of Science in child development; a Bachelor of Arts with interdisciplinary honours in psychology and philosophy; and has certificates in trauma counselling, suicide intervention, non-violent crisis intervention, mental health first aid, and knowledge exchange.